Thrive Market and ButcherBox are two delivery services with very noticeable differences.

 - Humanely raised pork: Pork from ButcherBox is pasture and humanely raised, fed an all-vegetarian diet (excluding milk proteins), and are raised with sustainable and traditional farming methods.
 ButcherBox’s hog breeds include Berkshire, Chester White, and Duroc, all of which have fine marbling due to their slow maturation process.

-- Free-range chicken: All the chicken from ButcherBox is free-range and USDA-certified organic.
+- Free-range chicken: All the organic chicken from ButcherBox is free-range and USDA-certified organic.
 GAP (Global Animal Partnership, an animal welfare program) has accredited ButcherBox grade 3, which is the highest possible grade.
 According to the ButcherBox website, this means the chickens have free outdoor access, an enriched environment, outdoor shade, and natural light .

 - Sustainably sourced seafood: ButcherBox partners with family-owned businesses around the US that sustainably source their fish.
 For example, the sea scallops are caught straight from the waters of Massachusetts and sold “dry.”
 This is good because they contain no artificial chemicals that make the scallops retain water when they overcook.